Review: SAS Domestic Lounge Oslo (OSL)

 The food is basic but fits the short routes this lounge serves.
 The work areas are set up sensibly, and it is easy to find a quieter corner if you need to get something done.
 Showers are available as well, which helps if you are connecting from a long flight.

-It is not designed as a flagship lounge, but it is comfortable, practical and easy to use.
-For domestic travel on SAS, it is a solid and dependable option.
+It is not a flagship lounge, but for SAS domestic travel, it is a solid, reliable option.